-The Noyes Diabetes Education Program is an American Diabetes Association-recognized program that offers comprehensive diabetes education.
+The Noyes Diabetes Education Program is an American Association of Diabetes Educators-recognized program that offers comprehensive diabetes education.

 It’s designed to help you access the information you need to control your diabetes and live a healthy lifestyle—and empower you to assume responsibility for its effective management.